Customer Experience in FinTech. Where Users’ Needs Come First

 Customer experience is now becoming one of the most important factors to merchants, and this approach is going to increase.
 New products and services must be customer-centric, with a greater level of convenience.
 Otherwise, there are fewer chances to attract or retain the audience.

 According to 2016 Edelman Trust Barometer Report, customers that trust businesses are more likely to buy their products or services, and recommend them to friends and family.
 This trust is highly connected with the experience of using the product or, when talking about eCommerce, the buying experience.

-Many merchants focus mainly on their website design, functionality, etc. but usually forget about the importance of convenient purchasing or robust payment systems.
+Many merchants focus mainly on their website design, functionality, etc. but usually forget about the importance of convenient purchasing, robust payment systems and, overall, customer experience.
 In fact, some companies are focusing so much on their products, they forget about their customers.
 If you want to grow, it must change.